beneills/website/pages/language-learning.md

 + **opportunity** to use the language
 + its **difficulty**, given the languages you already know todo
 + availability of learning materials
-+ your **feelings** about it: *for me, French is just more appealing than Hungarian*
++ your **feelings** about it - *for me, French is just more appealing than Hungarian*

 As an example, Spanish, being a Romance language, has many similarities with English in its vocabulary.
 It is used widely in Spain, Mexico, the US and South America.
 It is considered an easy language for English speakers, owing to its grammar and Latin alphabet; also, Spanish culture is exposed through Hemingway, etc.  This might make it a good choice for someone in the US.

-Or you might be an American who longs to live in Japan, and speak the language.
-This is fine if you are aware of the inherent difficulty of your endeavour.
+Or you might be an American who longs to live in Japan, and speak their language.
+This is fine, so long as you are aware of the inherent difficulty of your endeavour.

 ### Multiple Languages